-Right now, the best rates you’ll find for three-year certificates of deposit are near 3% APY.
+Right now, the best rates you’ll find for three-year certificates of deposit are over 3.80% APY.
 That’s not much higher than rates on much more liquid options like high-yield savings and money market accounts.
 And experts expect rates to only go higher, as the Federal Reserve continues federal interest rate hikes (and banks follow suit).

 Here’s more about the best three-year CD rates now, and how experts say you can best utilize CDs in a rising rate environment — or when to decide to go with a different account:

 Best CD Rates for January 2023

 Note: The APYs (Annual Percentage Yield) shown are as of January 03, 2023.
 The APYs for some products may vary by region.

 What is the Average 3-Year CD Rate Right Now?

 The national average interest rate on three-year CDs is currently just 0.90% APY, according to the Federal Deposit Insurance Corporation (FDIC).

 At 1.45%, the average 3-year CD rate according to the weekly national deposit index survey conducted by Bankrate is higher.
 Like NextAdvisor, Bankrate is owned by Red Ventures.